Nifty Oct futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, slumped 5.33% at 19.57.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.03% at 19.775.

-Reliance Industries, Bajaj Finance and Bharti Airtel were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bajaj Finance and TCS were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2020 F&O contracts will expire on 29 October 2020.